So you want to sell your art, but don't know how much to ask?

 How to price your art on the web, if you haven't sold your work before?

-1) Fast method: What did the materials cost you?
+I would recommend one of two methods:1) Fast method: What did the materials cost you?
 How much time did it take?
 Consider materials plus $20 - $50 / hour depending on how fast you work.
 Then round to the nearest "easy amount".
 Example: the 8x10 canvas was $6.
 You bought the paints for $60, but expect to get a lot more use out of them, so maybe just factor in $3 of paint.
 You put a $50 frame on it.
 The painting took you 4 hours.
 So that's $80 - $200, plus supplies is $139 - $259, which you can round to $150 - $250.

 2) Time-consuming method: Research!
 Look around online at other artists work that is similar to yours in genre, medium, style...
 When you find artwork that has prices listed, read up on the artist's website to determine their level of experience.
 Collectors might also be looking at this data to determine whether this artist's work is a good value.
 Artists with more experience, awards, shows, commendations, gallery representation, etc, will have a higher perceived value.
 When you have come up a list of artists who's work is similar to yours, and have noted their prices for certain sizes of work, you can make an estimation of value for your own work, comparing to your experience level to theirs.

 Perhaps this method will leave you more confused and unsure than ever.
 I've not done any research like this online, but can imagine, especially having seen sites like DailyPaintworks.com, which has pretty huge pricing variations between artists, and an endless variety of artists from beginner through professional.
 (That site might be a good place to start a research actually.
 Many of the member artists have their own websites as well.)
+Just know that for a beginner, you have to start somewhere, and it's easiest to start low, and increase your prices as your experience, quality, and clientele increase.

 A place to start..

 I've just touched upon these pricing concepts from my own viewpoint, but hopefully have given you a place to start.
 There are more aspects to be considered, such as when to increase your prices, how to be flexible and still be consistent, and pricing commission work.
-You can read more thoughts about these topics and more concise info on pricing at these great sites below:
+You can read more thoughts about these topics and more concise info on pricing at these great sites below:http://www.agora-gallery.com/advice/blog/2016/03/29/how-to-price-your-artwork/

 http://www.artbusiness.com/pricerealistic.html